abdulkader4513/precily/README.md

 _minikube status_

 12. Created the Kubernetes configuration file named deploy-to-minikube.yaml.
-This file has Deployment and Service configuration in the single file.
-Took the sample configuration from the official kubernetes documentation for nginx container.
-Made the changes in the spec selector, template labels, container spec (changed the name, image and container port) to suit our needs.
+This file has Deployment and Service configuration in a single file.
+Took the sample configuration from the official Kubernetes documentation for the Nginx container.
+Made the changes in the spec selector, template labels, and container spec (changed the name, image, and container port) to suit our needs.

-13. Using triple hyphens splitted the deployment and service configuration.
-In the service configuration, mage the change in metadata, spec selector and ports
+13. Using triple hyphens splits the deployment and service configuration.
+In the service configuration, mage the change in metadata, spec selector, and ports

 14. Using the below commands, deployed the kubernetes deployment and service